Sunao is a platform for openly sharing insights into the practice of public health and evaluation research.

-A creative and critical thinking mindset applied by individuals, students, researchers, and practitioners, to promote health for all.
+A critical and evaluative thinking mindset applied by individuals, students, researchers, and practitioners, to promote health for all.

 STEVEN LAM, MPH, PhD candidate

 Hi!
-My name is Steven Lam and I am a public health researcher, program evaluator, and PhD candidate with four years of professional experience in generating, communicating, and assessing knowledge to improve development policies and programs worldwide.
+My name is Steven Lam and I am a public health researcher, program evaluator, and PhD candidate with five years of professional experience in generating, communicating, and assessing knowledge to improve development policies and programs worldwide.
 My interests include global environmental health, Indigenous health, food security, climate change, and social justice.

-Occasionally I am also a writer, although mainly for peer-reviewed journals and personal diaries (my own, of course!).
+Sometimes I self-identify as a writer.
+I write mainly for peer-reviewed journals and personal diaries (my own, of course!).
 Recognizing how inaccessible both can be, and my desire to share my experiences and interests to the wider public, I decided to create sunao.ca.
-Here, I plan to contribute blog postings that highlight some of the stories behind public health research and evaluation (I find that we don’t do this well, or often enough).
-I hope that these insights will be useful to you, such that you can apply them in your own work.
+Here, I plan to contribute posts that highlight some of the stories behind public health research and evaluation (I find that we don’t do this well, or often enough).
+I hope these insights will be useful to you, such that you can apply them in your own work.